grrrwaaa/courses/datt4950/labs.md

 - Data is stored in a persistent localStorage linked to the URL and the browser, which means:
 	- Loading in a different browser, or using http instead of http for example, will not restore the same data.

+-->

 ## Globals

-The starter-kit provides a few extra global functions that are frequently needed:
+The library provides a few extra global functions that are frequently needed:

 ```random()``` can be used to generate random numbers.
 Without an argument it returns rational numbers between 0 and 1; with a numeric argument it returns integers in the given range (e.g. useful for picking within an array).